 \subsubsection{Periodicity in the light curves}

-After an inspection of the light curves of SN\,2022jli it was clear that in addition to the main re-brightening that occurs at 25-60\,days after maximum light, we can distinguish several softer bumps or undulations, which are clearly detected in the ATLAS and ZTF light curves.
+After an inspection of the light curves of SN\,2022jli, it was clear that in addition to the main re-brightening that occurs at 25-60\,days after maximum light we could distinguish several softer bumps or undulations, which are clearly detected in the ATLAS and ZTF light curves.
 We fitted a fifth order polynomial to detrend the ZTF and ATLAS light curves to study the structure of these undulations.
-For the analysis of the ATLAS light curves we consider observations with uncertainties smaller than $0.15$\,mag, and weighted averages were computed for the observations obtained within the same night (i.e., observed within $8$\,hrs difference), this procedure significantly reduces the noise of the ATLAS light curves.
+The polynomial fits were performed between $+50$ and $+230$\,days relative to the first maximum.
+Polynomial fits using third or fourth order yield very similar results.
+For the analysis of the ATLAS light curves we consider observations with uncertainties smaller than $0.15$\,mag, and weighted averages were computed for the observations obtained within the same night (i.e. observed within $8$\,hrs difference), this procedure significantly reduces the noise of the ATLAS light curves.

-The detrended residuals reveal periodic or quasi-periodic undulations, with the $g$-band showing larger amplitudes than the $r$-band.
-We found that the root mean square of the detrended $g$-band flux is $1.0 \times 10^{-16}$\,erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$ compared with $0.5 \times 10^{-16}$\,erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$ in the $r$-band, thus confirming that the amplitude is larger in the bluer bands.
-We analyzed the normalized light curve residuals using a Lomb-Scargle periodogram (see Fig. \ref{periodogram_fig}) to discover that the periodic signal is stronger in $g$ than in the $r$-band, with a period of 12.47\,days and 12.27\,days in the $g$ and $r$ bands, respectively.
+The detrended residuals reveal periodic or quasi-periodic undulations, with the $g$ band showing larger amplitudes than the $r$ band.
+We found that the root mean square of the detrended $g$-band flux is $1.0 \times 10^{-16}$\,erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$ compared with $0.5 \times 10^{-16}$\,erg\,s$^{-1}$\,cm$^{-2}$\,\AA$^{-1}$ in the $r$ band, confirming that the amplitude is larger in the bluer bands.
+We analysed the normalised light curve residuals using a Lomb-Scargle periodogram (see Fig. \ref{periodogram_fig}) to discover that the periodic signal is stronger in $g$ than in the $r$ band, with a period of 12.47\,days and 12.27\,days in the $g$ and $r$ bands, respectively.
 A similar analysis reveals a period of 12.71\,days and 12.23\,days in the $c$ and $o$ bands of ATLAS, respectively.
-Despite the small differences in the period found for the different bands, with bluer ($g$ and $c$) bands having slightly longer periods than the redder bands ($r$ and $o$), folding the ATLAS and ZTF light curves to a common period of 12.47\,days they show a very good agreement in the periodic variability (see Fig. \ref{folded_fig}), consistent with \citet{moore23} and \citet{chen24} results.
-We adopt this period hereafter in our analysis.
+Despite the small differences in the period found for the different bands, with bluer ($g$ and $c$) bands having slightly longer periods than the redder bands ($r$ and $o$), folding the ATLAS and ZTF light curves to a common period of 12.47\,days they show a very good agreement in the periodic variability (see Fig. \ref{folded_fig}).
+This is consistent with \citet{moore23} and \citet{chen24} results; thus, we adopt this period hereafter in our analysis.